-Vocaster Two is the ideal audio interface for live podcasting or voice recording, using a Mac, PC, or iPad.
+Vocaster Two is the ideal audio interface for podcasting or voice recording using a Mac, PC, or iPad, and can be used by one or two live contributors.
 A typical set of connection possibilities is shown below.

-Recording with a microphone
+Recording with microphones

-This setup shows a typical configuration for recording from a microphone using software on your Mac, PC, or iPad.
-You can record your voice while listening to yourself and any other audio via headphones.
+This setup shows a typical configuration for recording from two microphones using software on your Mac, PC or iPad.
+You can record your voice (the Host) and another person (the Guest), while monitoring yourselves and any other audio via headphones.